Rammerhead/ramzet/README.md

 8. `zetlink`: Displays all the links that a zet entry has to other entries

+9. `zetlank`: Displays a list of zet entries which are too long (in terms of number of lines).
+Defaults to 45 lines.
+You can optionally provide it with your own "num of line" threshold.

 ## Helper Commands

 1. `zetloc` - Locates a given isosec and returns absolute path of the entry